Should I Choose Liposuction or CoolSculpting?

 What is CoolSculpting?

 CoolSculpting uses specially designed cooling plates to freeze fat CELLS through the skin.
 This causes the cells to die over the next few months.
 As the cells die, the fat layer is reduced.
 The usual response is a reduction in size up to about an inch at the waist.
 The process has some mild to moderate discomfort.
-It can also cause some bruising and swelling afterwards.
+It can also cause some bruising and swelling afterward.
 Many patients require a second or even a third treatment to achieve their goals.
 Liposuction removes fat completely from the body during the procedure.
 Additional shaping is needed occasionally, but third treatments are very rare.

 What Happens to the Fat With CoolSculpting?